Impact

 Risk and Exploitability

 The exploitability of this flaw requires the target to process an email address that includes the pathological input.
-Because the email address can be supplied remotely through network traffic, an attacker can trigger the DoS from outside the host.
-The EPSS score is not available, and the flaw is not listed in CISA's KEV catalog.
-The CVE data does not provide a severity rating, so the risk assessment is limited to the potential for resource exhaustion.
+Based on the description, it is inferred that the email address can be supplied remotely through network traffic, allowing an attacker to trigger the DoS from outside the host.
+The EPSS score is < 1%, and the flaw is not listed in CISA's KEV catalog.
+The CVSS score of 7.5 indicates a high severity, reinforcing the risk of significant resource exhaustion.
 The threat is significant in environments that handle a large volume of emails or allow unauthenticated input.

 OpenCVE Enrichment